08 Nov Is CBD Oil Legal In Virginia?

 As a pioneer in the CBD hemp oil industry, HempMeds® has been the first to achieve a number of milestones as we labor to create a reliable marketplace for CBD hemp oil worldwide and secure our position as Your Trusted CBD Source.
 HempMeds® has taken on the mission of providing cannabinoids to as many people as possible worldwide, both safely and legally.

-Staying under the 0.3% threshold for allowable THC in hemp products in the U.S., our CBD products are legal to purchase and ship across all 50 states and over 40 countries around the world as a dietary supplement.
+Staying under the 0.3% threshold for allowable THC in hemp products in the U.S., our CBD products are legal to purchase and ship across the United States states and over 40 countries around the world.
 There is no need for a doctor’s prescription or recommendation before purchasing our products.
 They can be ordered online or over the phone and shipped directly to your door.